 - Cost – In Canada, liability insurance on a renter’s policy is relatively inexpensive.
 Many policies provide you with $1,000,000 of liability insurance.
 However, the cost to increase this is generally very low.
 Since liability insurance is designed to protect you from potentially catastrophic events, we recommend increasing the amount of liability insurance.

-- The Fine Print – Some liability insurance policies provide restriction on when it will pay out.
+- The Fine Print – Some liability insurance policies provide restrictions on when it will payout.
 We strongly recommend that you speak with your insurance broker to ensure that you are aware of any limitations.

 Renters insurance is a relatively cost-effective way to not only protect yourself in the event the unthinkable happens.